 The Community Standards are designed to ensure the safety and well-being of the students and the integrity of the University.
 They are strictly enforced and failure to abide by them results in dismissal from the program, normally on the first offense.

-Students who are dismissed from the program do not receive evaluation letters or Certification of Participation.
-No portion of the program cost will be refunded to a student who has been dismissed.
+Students who are dismissed from the program do not receive evaluation letters or a Certification of Participation.
+No portion of fees or tuition will be refunded to a student who has been dismissed.